Sports Aquatic Therapy Guide

-From the previous post, we learned that aquatic therapy is simply physical therapy that is performed in the water.
-Then the easiest definition of ‘sport aquatic therapy’ is both physical therapy and performance training in the water for athletes and/or specific sports.
+Aquatic therapy is simply physical therapy that is performed in the water.
+Sports aquatic therapy is both physical therapy and performance training in the water for athletes and/or specific sports.

 More and more physicians, athletic trainers and coaches are turning to aquatic sports therapy to help athletes reach new heights.
 The rigors of intense training and competition takes a physical toll no matter how tough the athlete.
 Aquatic therapy exercises have proven to increase performance and speed up injury recovery.

 The properties of water, for example, its buoyancy, enable athletes to train even when they are injured.
 The underwater treadmill allows athletes to run against variable resistance jets to improve cardiovascular and muscle strength without joint strain.
-(Read more about associated research with underwater running here.)
 Deep-tissue massage jets are also used to decrease lactic acid build up in stressed muscles.
 This speeds recovery time and assists with pain management.

 Dr. Curt Draeger of Gold Medal Motion in Wisconsin also counts on aquatic sports therapy to get his Olympic-level decathletes “Gladiator-Ready” for competition.
 He has seen great results using the resistance jets with deep tissue massage.